Redcliffe (WA)

 What is the employment situation in the suburb of Redcliffe?

-As of September 2025, the suburb of Redcliffe has approximately 2,960 employed residents with an unemployment rate of 5.3%.
+As of September 2025, the suburb of Redcliffe has approximately 2,974 employed residents with an unemployment rate of 5.3%.
 The unemployment rate is moderate, indicating some available workforce capacity.
-The area faces employment challenges compared to other regions nationally.
+Employment indicators are below the national average, suggesting room for improvement.

 How does the suburb of Redcliffe's unemployment rate compare to the broader region?